Key takeaways

 Managing Director, Head of J.P.
 Morgan Wealth Management Banking

-High-yield savings
+High-yield savings account

-Certificates of deposit (CDs) are a type of FDIC-insured deposit product that holds a fixed amount of money for a fixed period of time.
-In return, the CD holder will earn interest on the deposit over that fixed period of time, and once the CD reaches maturity, the CD holder also receives their principal amount in full.
-If you have cash on hand that does not require overnight access, and can possibly be held for a fixed period of time, you can typically benefit from a higher rate than you would earn on a more liquid savings account.
+If you have cash on hand that you don’t require overnight access to, you may benefit from a higher rate than you would earn on a more liquid savings account.
 In addition, CDs can be particularly advantageous when interest rates are headed lower because they allow you to lock in higher yields for a fixed period of time.

 Treasuries

 Considered low-risk investments because of their backing by the U.S. government, Treasuries could represent another place to park your cash.
-Although you can invest in government bonds over the long term, Treasury bills (“T-bills”) may be a particularly suitable place to store some cash because they mature within one year of being issued.
-In other words, T-bills could generate lower-risk yield without tying up your funds for an extended period.1
+Although you can invest in government bonds over the long term, Treasury bills (T-bills) may be a particularly suitable place to store some cash because they mature within one year of being issued.
+In other words, T-bills could generate lower-risk yield without tying up your funds for an extended period.

 Connect with a Wealth Advisor